dialmonsalve/React-06VetApp/README.md

 <link href="js/styles.css" rel="stylesheet"></link>
 <h1>Vet App</h1>

 ### This is the first project of the course _"React: La guía completa"_ created by The Udemy's Professor: Juan de la Torre.
-The original project was wrote in js code, I re-built it in <a href="https://github.com/dialmonsalve/React-06VetApp/tree/master/src" class="language--ts">typescript</a>, additional, I used useContext methodology
+The original project was wrote in js code, I re-built it in <a href="https://github.com/dialmonsalve/React-06VetApp/tree/master/src" class="language--ts">typescript</a>, additionally I used useContext methodology

 These are the differences between the teacher's project vs mine in typescript